reserve-protocol/protocol/docs/mev.md

 4. After finding an attractive bidAmount, provide an approval for the `buy()` token.
 The spender should be the `DutchTrade` contract.
    **Note**: it is very important to set tight approvals!
 Do not set more than the `bidAmount()` for the desired bidding block else reorgs present risk.
 5. Wait until the desired block is reached (hopefully not in the first 40% of the auction)
-6. Call `bid()`.
+6. Call `bidWithCallback()`.
 If someone else completes the auction first, this will revert with the error message "bid already received".
 Approvals do not have to be revoked in the event that another MEV searcher wins the auction.
 (Though ideally the searcher includes the approval in the same tx they `bid()`)

 For a sample price curve, see [docs/system-design.md](./system-design.md#sample-price-curve)